vtex-apps/io-documentation/docs/en/Concepts/policies.md

 In VTEX IO, there are two kinds of policies, which are role-based and resource-based.
 Both of them are based on the [AWS's IAM policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html).

 The role-based policies, as the name suggests, are policies associated with a role in the platform, such as an app.
 In this case, these policies must be declared in the `policies.json` file in the app's root folder.
-Resource-based policies, in turn, are policies assigned to a resource, such as an API endpoint.
-In this case, the resource itself may list who it trusts and provide information about the context in which it trusts those agents.
-Therefore, since the routes an app exports to the world are declared in a `service.json` file, so are the resource-based policies.
+Resource-based policies, in turn, are policies assigned to a resource in the platform, such as an API endpoint.
+In this case, the resource itself must declare in which apps it trusts, as well as provide information about the context in which those roles should be trusted.
+Since an app declares its routes in a `service.json` file, this is also the file in which the resource-based policies must be declared.

 ## Role-based policies